 Given the purposes of this work, I will be able to concentrate only on the third of these reasons, leaving the others to subsequent works.
 First, I will attempt to provide a synthetic picture of European secondary law and literature produced by the European Asylum Support Office (EASO) and the United Nations High Commissioner for Refugees (UNHCR) and, subsequently, I will focus on one of the debates that, in recent years, has gained great fortune among legal philosophers and which concerns the preferability, possibility and necessity to conceive the evidential activity in more objective terms in order to allow a better ex post control of decisions.
-The field seems relevant not only for the importance of the epistemological, political and legal challenges posed by the context of analysis to the European Union and to the evidence scholars, but also because it can offer new tools for the reflection of the legal philosophers engaged in the growing disagreement regarding which conception of evidence and proof is more suitable for the legal domain, and regarding the formulation of standards of proof.
+The field seems relevant not only for the importance of the European Union and to the evidence scholars, but also because it can offer new tools for the reflection of the legal philosophers engaged in the growing disagreement regarding which conception of evidence and proof is more suitable for the legal domain, and regarding the formulation of standards of proof.